-If This NASA Spacecraft Can Avoid 'Mount Doom,' It Might Nab A Bit of Asteroid
+A NASA Spacecraft Successfully Touched Down On A Rocky Asteroid

-A NASA spacecraft, if all goes well, will soon touch down briefly on a skyscraper-sized asteroid 200 million miles away, in order to collect a small amount of rock and dust that can then be returned to Earth.
+A NASA spacecraft successfully touched down on a skyscraper-sized asteroid 200 million miles away, in order to collect a small amount of rock and dust that can then be returned to Earth.

-The probe, called OSIRIS-REx, is about as big as a 15-passenger van, and it needs to land for just 5 to 10 seconds on specific spot inside a boulder-strewn crater.
-The maneuver on Tuesday will be tricky and fraught with peril, as the spacecraft tries to reach a safe area that's only the size of a few parking spaces.
+The probe, called OSIRIS-REx, is about as big as a 15-passenger van, and it was aiming for a specific spot inside a boulder-strewn crater.
+The maneuver was tricky and fraught with peril, as the spacecraft had to reach a safe area that's only the size of a few parking spaces.

-"It's up to fate and to a little bit of luck at this point as to how the sampling event goes," says Dante Lauretta of the University of Arizona, the principal investigator for the mission.
-He says he feels anxious but does yoga to calm his nerves.
-"I'm highly confident that the spacecraft will remain safe.
-My biggest concern is that it will not make it down to the surface of the asteroid."
+Because of the coronavirus pandemic, only a skeleton crew was at the spacecraft's operations center at the Lockheed Martin Space Systems Facility in Littleton, Colo., to monitor the probe's progress.

+They were only observers during the event, because it took more than 18 minutes for messages from the spacecraft to reach them.
+They received no images — only a trickle of data came back from the probe as it descended and relied on its on-board systems to survey the terrain and assess the hazards.

+"It's almost hard to process everything that's happening right now," said Lauretta.

+Quickly, word came from the spacecraft that it had safely backed away from the surface, and everyone cheered again.
+In the coming days, researchers will get images and other data from the spacecraft that will let them assess how much of the asteroid it nabbed.

-The spinning top-shaped asteroid, named Bennu, is one of close to a million known asteroids in our solar system.
+This spinning top-shaped asteroid, named Bennu, is one of close to a million known asteroids in our solar system.
 Scientists want to study it in part to improve our planetary defenses against potentially dangerous space rocks.
 Bennu, for example, has a small chance of someday striking Earth.

 "Our most recent calculations suggest that it has about a one in 2,700 chance," says Lauretta.
 "The good news is such an impact would not occur for at least 150 years, and part of the OSIRIS-REx mission is to better understand that impact probability."